Accessibility Checkpoint WCAG 2 F86

 All fields in a group of input fields (for example phone numbers) need a label.

-Add a LABEL element or TITLE attribute for each field, and if required, use CSS to hide the label from sighted users.
+title attribute for each field, and if required, use CSS to hide the label from sighted users.

 - WCAG 2.0 F86 (Success Criteria: 4.1.2 level A)